 Post-vasectomy sperm checks are usually performed on at least two specimens collected at the time intervals defined by the patient's physician.
-Two successive specimens that are totally absent of motile and non-motile sperm are ideally required to verify the absence of sperm after vasectomy.
+Two successive specimens absent of motile and non-motile sperm are ideally required to verify the absence of sperm after a vasectomy.

 The American Urological Association (AUA) post-vasectomy guideline published in 2012 has these recommendations: